Jay3112/Facial-Emotion-Recognition/README.md

     * Initial Release

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is not licensed.

 ## Acknowledgments